Lot4Fun/DLISE/README.md

 ![Fig.2](figs/fig2_bad1.png)

 We show slightly different difficulties.
-Although the above four graphs indicated incorrect estimations, following results show the difficulties of small scale dyamics.
+Although the above four graphs indicated incorrect estimations, following results show the difficulties of small scale dynamics.
 The two graphs on the left can not estimate small scale changes in the layer shallower than 400 dbar.
 Two graphs on the right shows smaller scale changes in the layer above 200 dbar.

-As mentioned in the overview section, the spatial resolution of satellite data is 0.25 x 0.25 degrees, and since our target is to correctly estimate mesoscale variability, estimating such small scale variabiliiesy is considered difficult by current satellite data.
+As mentioned in the overview section, the spatial resolution of satellite data is 0.25 x 0.25 degrees, and since our target is to correctly estimate meso-scale variability, estimating such small scale variability is considered difficult by current satellite data.

 ![Fig.3](figs/fig3_bad2.png)